An Instance of the Fingerpost: Synopsis

 A murder in 17th-century Oxford is related from the contradictory points of view of four of the characters, all of them unreliable narrators.
 The setting of the novel is 1663, just after the restoration of the monarchy following the English Civil War, when the authority of King Charles II is not yet settled, and conspiracies abound.
-There is an extensive depiction of the prolonged and harsh fighting of the Cretan War (1645-1669) which culminated in the Ottoman conquest of Crete, in which one of the characters was involved.

 Most of the characters are historical figures.
 Two of the narrators are the mathematician John Wallis and the historian Anthony Wood.
 Other characters include the philosopher John Locke, the scientists Robert Boyle and Richard Lower, spymaster John Thurloe, inventor Samuel Morland and the Anglican cleric Thomas Ken, who was later Bishop of Bath and Wells.
 The plot is at first centred on the death of Robert Grove but later takes in the conspiracies of John Mordaunt and William Compton (of Compton Wynyates), and the politics of Henry Bennet and Lord Clarendon.
 Furthermore, the characters that are fictional are nonetheless drawn from real events.
 The story of Sarah Blundy incorporates that of Anne Greene, while Jack Prestcott is involved in events based on the life of Richard Willis (of the Sealed Knot).

 The accounts are written in the form of memoirs by each narrator many years after the events they describe, after Thomas Ken gained his Bishopric but before the death of Henry Bennet.
 This dates them to 1685, the last year of Charles' reign.

 A contrast portrayed in the novel is, on one hand, a philosophy based on ancient and medieval learning, and, on the other, the scientific method that was beginning to be applied in physics, chemistry and medicine.

 There is also a fantasy element in novel, with reference to a heretical sect believing that Jesus Christ is in every generation reborn and undergoes martyrdom again, with the suggestion that one of the book's female characters was the 17th century incarnation of Jesus.